 wait() and waitpid() can be passed a pseudo-process ID returned by fork().
-These calls will properly wait for the termination of the pseudo-process and return its status.

-kill()
+These calls

-kill() can be used to terminate a pseudo-process by passing it the ID returned by fork().
+$\bigcirc Pe$ erl Perl version 5.8.8 documentation - perlfork will properly wait for the termination of the pseudo-process and return its status. kill() kill() can be used to terminate a pseudo-process by passing it the ID returned by fork().
 This should not be used except under dire circumstances, because the operating system may not guarantee integrity of the process resources when a running thread is terminated.
-Note that using kill() on a pseudo-process() may typically cause memory leaks, because the thread that implements the pseudo-process does not get a chance to clean up its resources.

-exec()

-Calling exec() within a pseudo-process actually spawns the requested executable in a separate process and waits for it to complete before exiting with the same exit status as that process.
+Note that using kill() on a pseudo-process() may typically cause memory leaks, because the thread that implements the pseudo-process does not get a chance to clean up its resources. exec() Calling exec() within a pseudo-process actually spawns the requested executable in a separate process and waits for it to complete before exiting with the same exit status as that process.
 This means that the process ID reported within the running executable will be different from what the earlier Perl fork() might have returned.
-Similarly, any process manipulation functions applied to the ID returned by fork() will affect the waiting pseudo-process that called exec(), not the real process it is waiting for after the exec().
+Similarly, any process manipulation functions applied to the ID returned by fork() will affect the waiting pseudo-process that called exec(), not the real process it is waiting for after the exec(). exit() exit() always exits just the executing pseudo-process, after automatically wait()-ing for any outstanding child pseudo-processes.

-When exec() is called inside a pseudo-process then DESTROY methods and END blocks will still be called after the external process returns.

-exit()

-exit() always exits just the executing pseudo-process, after automatically wait()-ing for any outstanding child pseudo-processes.
 Note that this means that the process as a whole will not exit unless all running pseudo-processes have exited.
-See below for some limitations with open filehandles.

-Open handles to files, directories and network sockets

-All open handles are dup()-ed in pseudo-processes, so that closing any handles in one process does not affect the others.
+Open handles to files, directories and network sockets All open handles are dup()-ed in pseudo-processes, so that closing any handles in one process does not affect the others.
 See below for some limitations.

-Resource limits

-In the eyes of the operating system, pseudo-processes created via the fork() emulation are simply threads in the same process.
+Resource limits In the eyes of the operating system, pseudo-processes created via the fork() emulation are simply threads in the same process.
 This means that any process-level limits imposed by the operating system apply to all pseudo-processes taken together.
-This includes any limits imposed by the operating system on the number of open file, directory and socket handles, limits on disk space usage, limits on memory size, limits on CPU utilization etc.

-Killing the parent process

-If the parent process is killed (either using Perl's kill() builtin, or using some external means) all the pseudo-processes are killed as well, and the whole process exits.

-Lifetime of the parent process and pseudo-processes
+This includes any limits imposed by the operating system on the number of open file, directory and socket handles, limits on disk space usage, limits on memory size, limits on CPU utilization etc. Killing the parent process If the parent process is killed (either using Perl's kill() builtin, or using some external means) all the pseudo-processes are killed as well, and the whole process exits.
+Lifetime of the parent process and pseudo-processes During the no rmal course of events, the parent process and every pseudo-process started by it will